 The remaining majority of non-plantation owning whites were poor and illiterate.
 Hatred and resentment ruled the South.
 Instead of blaming their poor warrior skills and lack of preparation for war, the Confederates blamed their defeat on the “turncoat enslaved” and the “overwhelming military might of the Union Army.”

-Yet, their deepest hatred was for the emancipated blacks who told the lie on enslavement: it was a barbaric, cruel institution that destroyed families, exerted full dominion over the enslaved, who had no rights and served at the mercy the slave owner, who was often heartless, sadistic and mean-spirited.
+Yet, their deepest hatred was for the emancipated Blacks who told the lie on enslavement: it was a barbaric, cruel institution that destroyed families, exerted full dominion over the enslaved, who had no rights, and served at the mercy of the slave owner, who was often heartless, sadistic and mean-spirited.

-However, the Civil War allowed black people the opportunity to resist enslavement en masse, escape and fight for their freedom.
-This made the experience of the black Union soldier unique.
-According to Faust, “the conflict was a moment for both divine and human retribution, as well as an opportunity become the agent rather than the victim of violence.”
+However, the Civil War allowed Black people the opportunity to resist enslavement en masse, escape and fight for their freedom.
+This made the experience of the Black Union soldier unique.
+According to Faust, “the conflict was a moment for both divine and human retribution, as well as an opportunity to become the agent rather than the victim of violence.”

 The Thirteenth, Fourteenth and Fifteenth Amendments to the United States Constitution set forth four fundamental Constitutional guarantees to the formerly enslaved: